Keynote Speaker

 Chinyang Lin (Coka)

-Stock Investment Strategy Prediction Using Deep Learning Models and Sentiment Analysis: A Hybrid Approach
+Stock Investment Strategy Prediction Using Machine Learning Models and Sentiment Analysis: A Hybrid Approach

 Abstract:

-Keywords: Deep Learning (DL), Deep Reinforcement Learning (DRL), Long Short-Term Memory (LSTM), Sentiment Analysis, Stock Prediction, Transformer.
+Keywords: Bibliometric Review, Deep Learning (DL), Long Short-Term Memory (LSTM), Sentiment Analysis, Stock Prediction, Systematic Review.

 Abstract: